 - Biblioteca Ambrosiana (Ambrosiana Library & Gallery): Dependent on exhibit, usually around €15

 - Milan Museum: €10-€30, depending on exhibit – including Da Vinci’s The Last Supper (make reservations super early)

 - Walking tours: Free-€38 (Tours in Milan showcase the city’s historic architecture, churches, and gardens.)

 - City bike tour: €35

-Milan is filled with trattoria, little eating establishments far less formal than the typical sit-down restaurants.
+Milan is filled with trattoria — which are little eating establishments far less formal than the typical sit-down restaurants.
 Trattoria are a solid bet for trying local foods for less: michetta (bread and salami), panettone (a sweet pastry), and cassoeula (meat and vegetable stew) are common staples.
-Panini are a solid, budget choice for lunch or dinner and are served at takeaway and casual trattoria.
+Panini are usually a solid, budget choice for lunch or dinner and are served at takeaway restaurants and casual trattoria.
 Read more of our strategies for Eating and Drinking in Europe on a Budget.